 Retail Settlement Code

-Any Person(s) who take or use electricity delivered and/or supplied by NOTL Hydro shall be liable for payment for such electricity.
-Any implied contract for the supply of electricity by NOTL Hydro shall be binding upon the heirs, administrators, executors, successors or assigns of the Person(s) who took and/or used electricity supplied by NOTL Hydro.
+Any Persons who takes or uses electricity delivered and/or supplied by NOTL Hydro shall be liable for payment for such electricity.
+Any implied contract for the supply of electricity by NOTL Hydro shall be binding upon the heirs, administrators, executors, successors or assignees of the Persons who took and/or used electricity supplied by NOTL Hydro.
 In the absence of a contract for electricity with a tenant, or in the event the electricity is used by a Person(s) unknown to NOTL Hydro, then the cost for electricity consumed by such Person(s) is due and payable by the owner(s) of such property.

 2.1.7.3 Special Contracts